TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Index.rst

    See the t3SphinxThemeRtd demo docs to find out about the visual appearance of various kind of markup.

-   .. rst-class:: horizbuttons-green-xxl
+   .. rst-class:: horizbuttons-tip-xxl

    - See the T3SphinxThemeRtd `DemoDocs
      <https://docs.typo3.org/typo3cms/drafts/github/TYPO3-Documentation/t3SphinxThemeRtdDemoDocs/Index.html>`__